The-Politico/chartwerk-editor/docs/template-basics.md

     };
   },

-  // Build function that calls each of the above
+  // Build function that calls each of the above methods
   build: function(werk) {
     this.parse(werk);
     this.scales(werk);